JoshBroomberg/Maccabee/Maccabee/docs/source/design.rst

 Implementation Details
 ----------------------

-This section of the documentation covers the details of the implementation in Maccabee.

-- Pandas for data management
-- Abstract Syntax Trees for equation construction
-- Process-based Parallelism
-- OOP practices.
+The Learning Outcome appendix of the :download:`theory paper </maccabee-theory-paper.pdf>` documents numerous aspects of the implementation of this package.
+These details will be transferred here shortly.